omkarcloud/google-maps-scraper/README.md

 ### ❓ How Do I Get a Refund?

 We are ethical and honest people, and we will not keep your money if you are not happy with our product.
 Requesting a refund is a simple process that should only take about 5 minutes.
-To request a refund, ensure you have one of the following:

-- **A PayPal Account (e.g., "myname@example.com" or "chetan@gmail.com")**
+To request a refund, ensure you have a PayPal Account (e.g., "myname@example.com" or "chetan@gmail.com").
-- **or a UPI ID (For India Only) (e.g., 'myname@bankname' or 'chetan@okhdfc')**

 Next, follow these steps to initiate a refund: